 PEARLSTONE’S PROGRAM STAFF

-Laura Leventhal, Director of Guest Services — Running retreats at Pearlstone since 2007, and involved in Pesach at Pearlstone since 2009, Laura Leventhal brings over 30 years of experience planning events for companies, synagogues, non-profits and friends to the Pearlstone Guest Services Department.
+Laura Kurcfeld, Director of Guest Services — Running retreats at Pearlstone since 2007, and involved in Pesach at Pearlstone since 2009, Laura Kurcfeld brings over 30 years of experience planning events for companies, synagogues, non-profits and friends to the Pearlstone Guest Services Department.
 Originally from New Rochelle, NY, Laura has been living in Baltimore since 2000 and is mom to four wonderful, grown children.
 Her passionate expertise, integrity and attention to details is evident to all who meet her, as she makes each guest’s comfort her top priority.
 One of Laura’s mottoes in planning multi-generational retreats is: “Happy children, happy parents!” and she strives to ensure everyone has a good time.

 Greg Strella, Director of Stewardship — Greg Strella and his team spend their time stewarding the plants and animals that bring the Pearlstone Campus to life for visitors and guests.
 Greg has grown organic vegetables for more than a decade and has worked in leadership positions for Baltimore City Public Schools’ Great Kids Farm and Future Harvest: A Chesapeake Alliance for Sustainable Agriculture.
 As someone who works with Pearlstone’s living landscape each day, he welcomes the opportunity to share it with you warmly and informally through walking, dialogue, and all of your senses.